jepettoruti/coolapi_fakebook/README.md

 I believe this service provides the very basic MVP required by the scenario.
 Not ready for production, but here are some ideas that may be considered in the future:

+- Add VCR into specs so no APIs calls need to be made every time it builds
 - Improve input validation on both the service and the API client
 - Improve management of edge cases and errors on the client (and service)
 - Add authentication on the app side, so multiple users can create payments by being authorised to do so.